mirellacodes/Mirella/README.md

 ## Website

 https://mirella-nathina.vercel.app/ <br>
 The app is not fully functional yet!
+So far, it works on desktop only.

 ## What is it?